 There is one great benefit to running your keyword research in the exact step I describe here…

 You now have more content ideas to write about and more ways to earn from your event blog.
-The keyword information you discover here will become useful when we get to the monetization section of this event blogging guide.
+The keyword information you discover here will become helpful when we get to the monetization section of this event blogging guide.

-#6.
-Content Optimization
+6. Content Optimization

 This is because you don’t have plenty of time at hand.
-The event is right here, your content needs to be on the first page of SERP.
+The event is right here; your content needs to be on the first page of SERP.
 Otherwise, you won’t make a dime from your efforts so far.

 It’s a tool to guide you through the writing process to ensure your content meets the best on-page SEO content practice.